mcgrath-dylan/mcgrath-dylan/loan-default-ml-demo/README.md

 - App assumes uploaded file includes `target_default` for KPI display.
   - Inference-only files will cause errors.
 If there's demand/interest, I can add support in the future.
+- Project concludes at deployment-ready state; no monitoring/maintenance phase planned at this time.

 ---